PacketFence Clustering Guide

 /usr/local/pf/bin/pfcmd configreload hard

-You should now restart PacketFence on all servers using:
+Now restart PacketFence on all servers using:

 /usr/local/pf/bin/pfcmd service pf restart